mgoellnitz/trackdown/issues.md

 ## JIRA offline mirror

+*mirror*

 From the list of commonly used issue trackers or project management tools, Jira is one of the most frequently mentioned pieces of software.
+Despite the high configurability, some generic extraction is issues as a mirror should be made possible with TrackDown.